 The audit plan and the audit program shall clearly reflect that the audit was conducted fully remotely and linked to a serious event, as well as indicating the different types of ICT used during the course of the audit.
 When compiling the audit plan for the remote audit, consideration should be given to appropriate durations and allow for more frequent breaks to enhance attention and reduce eye strain.
-These breaks cannot be counted towards audit time.
-If time is consumed on issues such as network downtime, unexpected interruptions or delays, accessibility problems or other ICT challenges, this time shall not be counted as audit time.
-Provisions for ensuring audit time must be established.
+These breaks cannot be counted towards audit duration.
+If time is consumed on issues such as network downtime, unexpected interruptions or delays, accessibility problems or other ICT challenges, this time shall not be counted towards audit duration.
+Provisions for ensuring audit duration requirements are met, must be established.